 - You don’t need to have a background in sales to be a good closer.
 A good closer is more of a consultant and coach.

 - You decide on your own work hours, so you can work full time or part-time.
 Whether you have a day job or you like to work late at night or on weekends, you can close deals for prospects who live in another country or time zone.
 If you have children, you can have a work schedule that balances time with family.

 - If you are closing for offers that are $5000 or $10000 at a high close ratio, you can make a six-figure income without working standard full-time hours.

 - As a high ticket closer, your role is to ask questions and listen to the prospect’s answers to see if the prospect is a good fit for the offer.
 You won’t be pushing a sale on someone who is not a good fit.

 - You’ll be your own boss without having all the stress and costs of starting your own business.
 The influencer or company that you are closing for will provide the prospects, the marketing, and the offer.
 Your job is to get on the phone with the prospect and close deals.

 Sales And Leadership

 An ability to sell is everything.
-You’re always closing, from getting a significant other to agree to the house you want, to getting a client to choose you.
-If you want to be a leader and become a CEO of a company, sales is a great place to start.
+You’re always closing, from getting a significant other to agree to the house you want, to get a client to choose you.
+If you want to be a leader and become a CEO of a company, sale is a great place to start.

 Before I become CEO of my company, I was in sales.
 I was selling using words when I was a copywriter.
 I was selling when I closed clients on my marketing services.
 The skill that makes me a high income is high-ticket selling and I am the strongest closer in my company.